petelove666/Responsive-Tabs/README.md

 				targetClass: 'responsive-tabs', // Determines all element & state classes (__heading, etc)
 				headings: ':header', // jQuery selector for headings
 				panels: 'div', // jQuery selector for panels
+				view: 'responsive', // Set to 'accordion' or 'tab' to force a specific view or set to 'responsive' for default functionality.
 				defaultSpeed: 0, // Default speed of the tab toggle.
 Set to 0 for instant switch
 				responsiveSpeed: 150, // Default speed of the responsive accordion slideToggle.
 Set to 0 for instant switch
 				scrollOffset: 0, // Specify an offset from the top when scrolling to active tab to compensate for fixed headers and other design elements